It’s inevitable as a parent that at some point you are going to ask yourself how you can motivate your child to do their chores.

 Toddler Chore Charts

 Once your toddler or child is old enough to understand start using chore charts.
-Give them jobs in the house, create a chore chart, and let them check off their daily chores.
+Give them jobs they already like to do in the house, create a chore chart, and let them check off their daily chores.

 A chore chart gives your child a sense of responsibility.
 They have something they control in the house.
 Chore charts also help the chores to be split up among a couple of kids easily.

-When creating the chore chart play to your child’s strength in most chores and only use one that is a little bit difficult for them to do.
+As they get older you can teach them more responsibility by giving them a chore they don’t typically want to do.
 By having easy chores and one that’s not so easy they can feel good accomplishing the easy ones and even better when they accomplish the one that isn’t so easy for them.
-This builds their confidence.

 To Give an Allowance Or Not